hydroper/phantasystar3/docs/roadmap.md

       - [ ] Macro
       - [ ] Talk
       - [ ] System
+        - [ ] Save Game
+          - [ ] If a different slot is chosen, the current gameplay will use that slot.
       - [ ] Log Out
-        - [ ] Ask before exiting game.
-If exitting, return to the intro.
+        - [ ] Save game automatically.

 ## Controls